RafaySystems/getstarted/tools/resize/Readme.md

 The current version of the utility

 - Cannot resize pods with multiple containers
-- User can belong to a single Rafay Org
+- Works for users with a single Rafay Org

 <a href="#top">Back to top</a>